datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

    > and at rest are now commonly deployed, the third state - protecting data in use - is the new frontier.

-Confidential Computing aims to primarily solve the problem of **protecting data in use** by introducing a Trusted Execution Environment (TEE).
+Confidential Computing aims to primarily solve the problem of **protecting data in use** by introducing a hardware enforced Trusted Execution Environment (TEE).

 ## Trusted Execution Environments